Package 'topics'

 scatter_legend_dot_size

 (integer) The size of dots in the scatter legend.
+If set to "prevalence", the size will change accordingly.

 scatter_legend_bg_dot_size